nvbangg/KeyClipboard/README.md

 # KeyClipboard

-Powerful Clipboard to replace Windows Clipboard with convenient shortcut tools!
+A Powerful Clipboard to replace Windows Clipboard with convenient Keyboard shortcut!

 ## Highlighted Features